superbobry/consequence/README.md

 ### Index organization

 We maintain a separate *index* for each human chromosome.
+The index is stored in a [persistent trie] [3], because:

+* persistence allows for easy serialization and parallel independent updates for each of the new genomes;
+* trie guarantees /O(bits of position)/ lookups and updates for each genomic position and reduced memory consumption.

-An index is basically a [persistent trie] [3], indexed by variant sites' positions in the reference genome.
+Trie is indexed by variant sites' positions in the reference genome.
 Each position is mapped to a 4-element tuple, representing possible mutations for each of the genomic bases: `(A, C, G, T)`.
 One of the four positions is **always** empty, because it conforms to the reference base; the rest contain a possibly empty list of genome identifiers with a corresponding variant.
 For example:

             A   C     G                 T
             |   |     |                 |